Planning & Zoning

 Housing Needs Assessment

-Hudson Valley Pattern for Progress is working with the City of Poughkeepsie to conduct a Housing Needs Assessment.
+Hudson Valley Pattern for Progress worked with the City of Poughkeepsie to conduct a Housing Needs Assessment.
 This study will help inform the City’s ongoing comprehensive plan update, and act as a foundational document and reference for future housing policy and programs in the City.
-To provide written public comment for the Housing Needs Assessment, please complete the survey at https://www.surveymonkey.com/r/PKHNA21

 Poughkeepsie Innovation District